1997-2001 Honda CR250 – Bottom End Service – Part 1: Removal & Disassembly

 1. Two Mounting Bolts and Swingarm Pivot Bolt

-You have three bolts attaching the bottom end to the frame, two mounting bolts, and the swingarm pivot shaft.
+Three bolts attach the bottom end to the frame, two mounting bolts, and the swingarm pivot shaft.

 2. Remove Pivot Bolt First